What is Electroconvulsive Therapy (ECT)?

 ECT is a treatment for adults 18 years and older who suffer from severe episodes of major depression, persistent suicidal ideation, mania and some types of schizophrenia and who have either not responded to medications or whose symptoms are too severe to permit medication trials.
 The procedure occurs two to three times a week for a total of six to 12 treatments

-ECT can be effective with more than half of severely treatment-resistant patients achieving remission.* Still there is no guarantee that ECT will be effective.
+ECT has been proven to be a useful treatment method with more than half of severely treatment-resistant patients achieving remission, according to the National Institutes of Health.
+Still there is no guarantee that ECT will be effective.
 Your doctor will discuss with you why ECT is being recommended and what alternative treatments may be available.

 There are risks associated with any treatment procedure and individual results may vary.
 Please consult the dedicated professionals within the ECT program at Peachford Hospital to assess if you are a candidate for ECT treatment.
 Our Medical Staff will also consult with you on the risks and benefits of ECT treatment if you are a suitable candidate.

 Asking for help often feels like a scary hurdle to jump, but we’re here to walk you through it.
 Take the first step in discovering what life without crisis can feel like.
 Call Peachford Hospital at 770-455-3200 or visit our facility for a no-cost, confidential assessment by one of our licensed behavioral health professionals.
 We’re available 24 hours a day, 7 days a week to help determine your individual needs and help find the best program for you or your loved one.
 For additional questions about our programs, call us or submit your inquiry through our online contact form.
 In the case of a medical emergency or crisis, please dial 911 or go to the nearest emergency room.